SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/07-Homework.md

 When the same link is clicked **again** (now reading **Less**), **hide** the div and **change** the text of the link to **More**.

 Link action should be **toggleable** (you should be able to click the button infinite amount of times).

-Here is a link for the [resources](https://mega.nz/file/rNYyiRLK#iut07FT3FKWmut5cDBzta1aId0R7hvPw2t_DJ_mdzzg) for this task.

 ## Example